-If nothing else, the events of 2020 have shown us the importance of having access to quality healthcare.
-The health of a population has direct effects on nearly every aspect of society—and the risk economic fallout from poor health infrastructure cannot be overstated.
+If nothing else, the events of 2020 have shown us the importance of universal health coverage.
+The health of a population has direct effects on nearly every aspect of society—and the risk of economic fallout from poor health infrastructure cannot be overstated.
 When a crisis like the COVID-19 pandemic hits, the gap between strong health systems and weak ones becomes strikingly obvious.

 The myth of “free” healthcare